-Developing content involves creating objectives for each program, detailing out contents within each topic, selecting mode of delivery and incorporating relevant workshops.
-Workshops may be live hands on or simulated online sessions or take home printed worksheets.
+Developing content involves creating objectives for each program, detailing out contents within each topic, selecting the mode of delivery and incorporating relevant workshops.
+Workshops may be live hands-on or simulated online sessions or take home printed worksheets.
 During development, content must be checked for completeness, relevance, accuracy and engaging structure.

 Deliver and Measure:

-Having a well-structured on-boarding program administered through a training management system will automate several aspects of training new workers.
-It streamlines flow of knowledge through different types of training and reduces ramp-up time.
+Having a well-structured onboarding program administered through a training management system will automate several aspects of training new workers.
+It streamlines the flow of knowledge through different types of training and reduces ramp-up time.
 New hire training is an important activity for an organization to ensure consistent productivity of employees.
-An efficient onboarding program ensures shorter ramp up time, continued quality assurance and quick adoption of compliance best practices for an organization.
-And a training management system will further increase the productivity.
+An efficient onboarding program ensures a shorter ramp-up time, continued quality assurance and quick adoption of compliance best practices for an organization.
+And a training management system will further increase productivity.